idrice24/idrice-app/documents/requirement/requirement.md

 #	Site Design And Deployment
 1. Domain name
-	- for now we are using github domain name
+	- for now we are using github domain name-- Wrong: this doc is our base, means our start point -- should tell us what  to do

 1. Language
 	Multiple language ie French and English

 1. Colors
-	The principal color will be green\blue
+	The principal color will be green\blue -- red?

 1. Activities
 	- Web Site Design